kak2008/Meme-V.2.0/README.md

 - Edit option on top of detail view controller will let user to edit the existing memes.

+- Save option will let user to override the existing meme with the newly modified meme.

 - Application uses AVFoundation, UIKit.

 ## Requirements